 What is the optimal dose for testing our compound in patients?

-We have developed — and we continue to develop — both in vivo and ex vivo challenge models that can be used to measure the putative effect of immunologically active compounds on various pathophysiological pathways.
+We have developed — and continue to develop — both in vivo and ex vivo challenge models that can be used to measure the putative effect of immunologically active compounds on various pathophysiological pathways.
 Using healthy volunteers, we can now use these robust models in the early phases of drug development to examine the correlation between drug concentration and the intended drug effect.
-The results of this early testing can then be used to better predict the ideal dosage for use in patients
+The results of this early testing can then be used to better predict the ideal dosage for use in patients.

 Does our biotherapeutic have any unintended side effects?